hkedjour/gcloud-toolbox/README.md

 # Google Cloud Toolbox

-I want to test WPF on .net core.
+I wanted to test WPF on .net core.
 So I created this small tool to interact with some of the services that I use on Google Cloud.

 Currenty it allows to view and edit kubernetes secrets.